andfanilo/pyspark-streamlit-tutorial/README.md

-# Pyspark tutorial
+# Pyspark tutorial (using Streamlit)

-Welcome to this set of Pyspark exercises with a Streamlit UI for interactive coding.
+Welcome to this set of introductory Pyspark exercises with a Streamlit UI for interactive coding, aimed towards students in Statistics/Business intelligence.

-The courses comprises of 3 list of exercises in Streamlit:
+The course comprises of 3 list of exercises:

 - `src/session1`: Python warm-up exercises to get you started
 - `src/session2`: Low-level Spark exercises using RDDs
-- `src/session3`: High-level Spark exercises using the Dataframes API with Machine Learning
+- `src/session3`: High-level Spark exercises using the Dataframes API and Machine Learning

-Each folder exercise is associated to a Streamlit app to help you visualize your progression and guide interactive coding.
+Each session is associated with a Streamlit app to help you visualize your progression and guide interactive coding.
 If you are working on `src/session1` then you should start the Streamlit `app_session.py` script to help you out.

+A Streamlit app is structured with unit tests to pass by coding inside the designated methods in `src/session*` folders.

 ## Prerequisites